Citrix Gateway and XenMobile

-- In the Citrix Gateway configuration utility, on the Configuration tab, expand NetScaler Gateway > Policies > Authentication.
+- In the Citrix Gateway configuration utility, on the Configuration tab, expand Citrix Gateway > Policies > Authentication.

 - In the navigation pane, click LDAP.

 Click to edit the LDAP profile.
 Change the Server Logon Name Attribute to userPrincipalName or the attribute you want to use for searches.
-Make a note of the attribute that you specify.
-You must provide it when configuring LDAP settings in the XenMobile console.
+Make a note of the attribute that you specify so you have it when configuring LDAP settings in the XenMobile console.